Bryan Róchez: Atlanta United

 On 17 March 2017, Róchez was waived by Orlando City.
-However, Róchez was quickly claimed by new expansion side Atlanta United FC.
+However, Róchez was quickly claimed by new expansion side Atlanta United.

 Nacional

-On 22 August 2017, Róchez left Atlanta United and joined Portuguese LigaPro club C.D.
-Nacional.
+On 22 August 2017, Róchez left Atlanta United and joined Portuguese LigaPro club Nacional.
 He made his debut the following 24 September in a 3–1 away victory against Condeixa in the second round of the Taça de Portugal.
 He made his league debut on 1 October in the 5–4 away defeat to Braga B, he also scored his first goal and Nacional's third.
 On 29 December 2021, Róchez scored a hat-trick in Nacional's 4–1 home win against Académico de Viseu, in the process becoming the top scorer in the history of the club.